wso2/docs-ei/en/micro-integrator/docs/develop/advanced-development/extend-role-based-filtering-for-ds.md

-# Filtering Responses by User Role
+# Extend Role-Based Data Filtering

 When you work with data services, you can control access to sensitive data for specific user roles.
 This facility is called **Role-based